Who The real customer is in aged care and why it matters for customer experience

-As customer-centricity becomes an important strategic focus for many providers today, one question remains – Who is your customer?
+As customer-centricity and customer experience becomes an important strategic focus for many aged care providers today, one question remains – Who is your customer?

-Whilst a simple question, many senior managers and executives that I’ve engaged with are not able to articulate who their customers are, even though the organisation is (or claims to be) customer-centric.
+Whilst a simple question, many senior managers and executives that I’ve engaged with are not able to articulate who their customers are, even though the organisation is (or claims to be) customer-centric and focused on the customer experience.
 In the light of the Royal Commission into Aged Care Quality and Safety – If you don’t know who your customers are then how can you create a strategy to better support them?

 Who really is the customer?